 Inevitably, given that the Regulation is EU-focused, questions arise as to the jurisdictional nexus of each of these key parties.
-There are important (and unresolved) issues as to how the rules apply to non-EU branches and subsidiaries of EU entities and, in a post-Brexit world, UK entities (although the UK has passed legislation clarifying some of these issues - please refer to the chapter on England).

-Moreover, for STS transactions, the Regulation requires each of the Originator, sponsor and SSPE to be located in the EU.
+There are important (and largely unresolved) issues as to how the rules apply to non-EU branches and subsidiaries of EU entities and, in a post-Brexit world, UK entities.
+Moreover, for STS transactions, the Regulation requires each of the originator, sponsor and SSPE to be located in the EU.
+In this respect, there have been recent attempts at clarifying some of these issues in the UK through legislation (please refer to the chapter on England) and in the EU, through a joint opinion of the European Supervisory Authorities on the jurisdictional scope of the obligations of the non-EU parties to securitisations under the Regulation, although there is ongoing market debate about some of these matters.